Buying at GWA

 Please use your buyer number as a reference when settling any invoice.

-International payments will be charged with an additional £20 for bank charges.
-If there is an international charge on your invoice and you are able to pay with a UK account, or if you are able to pay the charges ono your end, please notify us so we can remove the fee.
+International payments will be issued with an additional £20 for bank charges.
+If you are paying from a UK account, or able to pay the charges at your end, please notify us so we can remove the fee.

 Our full moniker may be too long to add as a payee.
 You can use ‘GWA’ or ‘Great Western’ as our payee name.